Our AHPRA registered Australian doctors specialise in treating patients with medical cannabis.

 Do I have to smoke medical cannabis?

 Smoking cannabis is not recommended by health authorities.
-Current approved forms include oil, capsules, flower and sprays.
-Oils come in various combinations of THC and CBD, the main active ingredients in medical cannabis.
-Cannabis oil ranges from CBD dominant to balanced (CBD+THC) to THC dominant oils.
+Current approved forms include oil, capsules, flower (vaporized) and sprays.

 What conditions is medical cannabis used for?